 Prince made a name for himself with his androgynous persona that was accompanied by his wide vocal range.
 This included a falsetto like no other with high-pitched screams.
 He died in April 2016.

 Sylvester – Falsetto Black Male Singers

 Sylvester was an openly gay black male singer at a time when homophobia was at its peak.
-His timing was excellent because he entered the industry during the Disco craze which was more geared towards nightclubs and dance music and less radio airplay.
-He is credited for having one of the best falsetto voices in the history of R&B music but it was often overshadowed by his sexuality.
+His timing was excellent because he entered the industry during the Disco craze, which was more geared toward nightclubs and dance music and had less radio airplay.
+He is credited for having one of the best falsetto voices in the history of R&B music, but his sexuality often overshadowed it.

 Conservative black radio stations played some of his songs but steered clear of many of them, as well as Don Cornelious, the late creator of Soul Train, refused to have him on the show.
 Sylvester did appear on American Bandstand several times, owned by Dick Clark and Dick Clark productions, and he did manage to secure a huge gay and even straight black following.